What is Google Quick Answers?

 Google Quick Answers – highly-visible text snippet answers and links placed at the top of the Google SERPs – were observed to provide a huge boost in organic traffic.
 Quick Answers appear up to 40% of the time for some types of queries.

-In September 2014 Google introduced a new method of presenting content relevant to “how to…” or “what is…” queries, where Google takes snippets of content from specific web pages and features it in the “Quick Answers” box just above the 1st organic result in SERP and just below paid listings.
+In September 2014 Google introduced a new method of presenting content relevant to “how to…” or “what is…” queries, where Google takes content from specific web pages and features it in the “Quick Answers” box just above the 1st organic result in SERP and just below paid listings.
 In addition to the content, Google Answers also provides a link to the page with this content.
+In its 2018 reintroduction to featured snippets, among which it includes Quick Answers snippets, Google defined them as a tool to “help people more easily discover what they’re seeking, both from the description and when they click on the link to read the page itself.”

 In some instances, Google also adds an image from the page, in the top right corner of the Quick Answers box.
 We at Adobe noticed images appear when logged in Google account (a history of visiting a site triggering it), but sometimes even without a history, probably as a part of Google testing.

-What makes content and links appear in Google Answers?
+What makes content and links appear in Quick Answers?

 Pages that Google selects for Quick Answers on our site are high authority pages with quality, well-structure content that is theme-relevant and optimized for a great user experience and answer specific questions closely matching the query.